What is it? Pictures

 Small grocery, Sri Lanka

 Brunei: The tiny neighbor of Malaysian Borneo, and just a few miles from duty free Labuan.
 You can get most everything you want here except pork and alcohol.
 For that, you need to sail across to Labuan, Malaysia, just 10 nm away.

 Thailand: In Phuket you can find just about anything.
 Unless you're anchored in Patong (where you can walk to Tesco) or Ao Chalong (where you can walk to the wet market) you'll need to take a bus or tuk-tuk or, probably better for a big provision, rent a car.
 We found bakerís supplies (whole wheat flour, grains, chocolate chips, cheddar cheese and cream cheese) in Phuket town at Gerbera House on Bangkok Road.
 There are fresh produce markets in Phuket town, Ao Chalong and Patong.
 The big supermarkets in the center of the island are: Tesco, Big C, and Festival.
-Big C is most like a K-Mart i's even been known to send items with other cruisers out to Chagos!n USA (lots of items besides food), and has the cheapest Thai products.
+Big C is the most like a K-Mart in the USA with lots of items besides food, and has the cheapest Thai products.
 Festival and Tesco are good for meats and imports.
-Villa market in Ao Chalong and in central Phuket have awesome imported cheeses and specialty items, plus all the normal supermarket things at fairly high prices.
+Villa Market in Ao Chalong and in central Phuket have awesome imported cheeses and specialty items, plus all the normal supermarket things at fairly high prices.